korve/node-form-validate/README.md

     });

 ## View Helpers
-The local variable `Validator` is available in all express views. **Warning:** In order to these view helpers to work `Validator.getValidationErrors()` has got to be called before the rendering took place.
+The local variable `Validator` is available in all express views. **Warning:** In order to these view helpers to work `Validator.getErrors()` has got to be called before the rendering took place.

 	/**
      * Returns all errors for this field as an array */
-    Validator.getFieldValidationErrors(fieldName)

-_ _
+    Validator.getFieldErrors(fieldName)

     /**
      * Returns true if this field has any error.
 You can use this to give the
      * field a certain class if an error occured
      */
-    Validator.hasValidationErrors(fieldName)
+    Validator.hasErrors(fieldName)

 ## The MIT License